cs27x/team4/asgn1/assignment_spec/spec.md

 	- Within the application the user should be able to see a list of all historical markers within Nashville from the data provided.
 	- Open up the application and ensure that you can see all of the historical markers from the data.
-	If it appears that all of the markers are visible within the list then award 15 points
+	If it appears that all of the markers are visible within the list then award 20pts.

 1. (20pts) - As a tourist, I want to see all of my unvisited historical markers so I can view which markers I have not seen yet.
 Evaluation process: